yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/known-issues/general-issues.md

   hideH3: true
 ---

-This page documents known issues you may encounter and suggested workarounds when migrating data from MySQL, Oracle, or PostgreSQL to YugabyteDB.
+Review and explore the suggested workarounds for multiple areas when migrating data from MySQL, Oracle, or PostgreSQL to YugabyteDB.

 ## Contents